 4. Lough Neagh is the largest lake on the island of Ireland, and also the largest of all lakes in the United Kingdom.
 The story of the formation of Lough Neagh is steeped in folklore, much of which you can read here.
 The most well known tale of folklore describing the formation of Lough Neagh, depicts Irish Giant Finn McCool who scooped out the Lough basin to hurl it at a Scottish rival that was fleeing Ulster by way of the Giants Causeway.
 The piece of land fell into the Irish Channel and formed the Isle of Man.

 Lough Neagh has a wealth of activities available, and if the great outdoors is your thing, then you are going to be in heaven.
 Boat trips, kayaking, fishing, nature walks, clay pigeon shooting, heritage sites, round towers…the list goes on.
 When planning your trip, be sure to stop by Discover Lough Neagh.
-You’ll find beautiful photos of the lake and surroundings, a visitor attraction map, and a very helpful day trip planner.
+You’ll find beautiful photos of the lake and surroundings, and a handy visitor attraction map.

 5. If you’re looking for something a little unusual, then the Marble Arch Caves in County Fermanagh might be the spot for you.
 At the caves you can take a guided tour (approx 75min) which starts out with a short boat ride, and then continues on foot.
 The caves boast an abundance of stalactites and stalagmites and your tour will take you to a beautiful underworld of rivers, waterfalls and winding passages.
 Friendly, informative tour guides make this tour all the more enjoyable, while the gift shop, cafe and audio-visual center add to its appeal even further.
 More info, hours and admission prices can be found here.